marginaltech/marginaltech.github.io/index.md

 simpler to understand and counter:

 1. Methodically integrate automation and analytics into your business processes.
-2. Compound modest capabilities that mutually reinforce insight and efficiency.
+2. Compound modest bespoke capabilities that mutually reinforce insight and efficiency.
 3. Step-changes in how you do business will become apparent and be difficult for competitors to reproduce.

-It's a longer game.
+That's how technology companies do it.
 Simple, but not easy.

 ### I help organisations elicit ends and execute means.

 Meaningful change is effective, proportionate and sustainable.

-Let your competitors waste time and money indulging the grandiose speculation of technologists.
+Let your competitors waste time and money indulging the grandiose speculation of the technology press.

 I started a consultancy to do work that was more meaningful, to both me and my clients.
 I called it Marginal Technologies